Teach. Share. Learn.

 Teach & Share the Outdoors

 Volunteers Naturalists draw on their expertise and knowledge to introduce AMC’s guests and visitors to the complexities of the natural world.
 Volunteers share fascinating information about local natural history, logging history, wildlife management and more.
 Program opportunities promote environmental stewardship by encouraging a deep sense of awareness and connection to the natural world.
-Volunteer Naturalists serve at AMC’s backcountry huts in summer and fall.
-To receive an application to become an Information Volunteer or Volunteer Naturalist, please contact the Outdoor Program Centers Volunteer Coordinator at . email@example.com
+Volunteer Naturalists serve in summer and fall at AMC’s backcountry huts in the White Mountains and Medawisla Lodge in Maine.
+To receive an application to become an Information Volunteer or Volunteer Naturalist, please contact the Outdoor Program Centers Volunteer Coordinator at . firstname.lastname@example.org

 What Volunteer Naturalists Do